It is such a great release for me.

 Even if you don’t live in Chicago.

-Because you know you want to come visit.
+Because you know you want to come to visit.

 You can buy Melisa’s book here.